 Medicare is divided into several parts, each providing a different level of care.
 Even if you’re automatically enrolled in Medicare Part A when you turn age 65, you’ll still need to manually enroll in other parts of Medicare Oklahoma.

 Medicare Part A covers hospital expenses, including:

 Medicare Part B covers other medical expenses not covered under Part A. It covers up to 80 percent of the following services:

 - mental healthcare

-Medicare Part C, also known as Medicare Advantage, offers the most comprehensive coverage of any Medicare plan.
-Medicare Advantage plans in Oklahoma are offered by private insurance carriers.
-You’ll find a huge selection of plans with several different premiums and covered services.
+Medicare Advantage (Part C) plans are offered by private insurance carriers.
+You’ll find a large selection of plans with several different premiums and covered services.

-Medicare Advantage plans may offer the following coverage:
+Medicare Advantage plans may offer some or all of the following benefits: